All Episodes

 Sorry.

-And I think it's it's it really is is it's more than unfortunate.
+And I think it really is.

-All of this is so unnecessary, but it happened.
+All of this is so unnecessary.

 So now we're left with what to do about it.

-What to do to reverse it to stop it.
+What to do to reverse it, to stop it.

 And that's the big question.